Entrance Tests for Percussion

 Test 2 – Audition main instrument at KMH

-This test will take place on the KMH campus and has three parts.
+This test will take place on the KMH campus and consists of two parts.
+Bring a printout of your repertoire list to the audition and give it to the jury.

 1. Entrance Audition